Peter Rohde (footballer): Senior career

 Rohde played the first eight matches for BFC Dynamo in the 1974–75 DDR-Oberliga and the first two matches for BFC Dynamo in the 1974–75 FDGB-Pokal.
 He would then be out injured for several months.
 Rohde returned on the 18th matchday of the 1974–75 DDR-Oberliga.
 In the 1975–76 season, he only played the first six matches for BFC Dynamo in the 1975–76 DDR-Oberliga.
 Rohde returned to action in the first leg of the quarter-finals of the 1975–76 FDGB-Pokal against 1.
 FC Magdeburg on 7 December 1975, but was substituted for Lutz Eigendorf at half-time.
 He would then be out for the rest of the 1975–76 season.

 In the 1976-77 season Rohde was once again back as a regular player in the team.
 His brother, Rainer Rohde had been transferred to local-rival 1.
 FC Union Berlin in 1976.
 Rainer had been a BFC Dynamo player for ten years, but did not get along with the current BFC Dynamo coach Harry Nippert, and was allegedly transferred to 1.
 FC Union Berlin as part of a compensation package to 1.
 FC Union Berlin for the transfer of national team player Reinhard Lauck from 1.
-FC Union Berlin to BFC Dynamo in 1973.
+FC Union Berlin to BFC Dynamo after the relegation of 1.
+FC Union Berlin in 1973.
 Both BFC Dynamo and 1.
 FC Union Berlin played in the DDR-Oberliga in the 1976-77 season.
 (Note: 1.
 FC Union Berlin had been relegated to the second tier DDR-Liga in 1973, but won promotion back to the DDR-Oberliga in 1976.)
 The return match between BFC Dynamo and 1.
 FC Union Berlin in the 14th matchday of the 1976-77 DDR-Oberliga on 19 February 1977 saw Peter pitted against Rainer.
 Their younger brother Frank Rohde, a youth player for BFC Dynamo, was one of the 28,000 spectators at the Stadion der Weltjugend.
 1. FC Union Berlin won the match 1-0.
-However, it would be the last time BFC Dynamo lost to 1.
+It would, however, be the last time BFC Dynamo lost to 1.
 FC Union Berlin in the DDR-Oberliga.

 Rohde played only sporadically for BFC Dynamo during the 1977–78 season.
 He was listed as part of the BFC Dynamo squad in the Deutsches Sportecho/Die Neue Fußballwoche (FuWo) special edition for the 1978–79 season, but would not play any matches for the first team during the season.
 After the 1978–79 season, Rohde had officially retired from his playing career.